barry-ha/Audio_QSPI/README.md

    1. Then load your Arduino IDE program again

 ## How to Examine Flash File System on Feather M4
-After transferring files to the Quad-SPI memory chip, you'll want to confirm what has been stored in the SD file system.
+After transferring files to the Feather's Quad-SPI memory chip, you may want to confirm what has been stored in the SD file system.
 Of course you can switch to CircuitPython mode to see the files in Windows.
 But there's also a basic example program in the Griduino project: [Griduino / examples / Flash\_file\_directory\_list](https://github.com/barry-ha/Griduino/tree/master/examples/Flash_file_directory_list)

 ## How to Read WAV File Header
 Some Arduino programs may want to read attributes from the WAV file.
 For example, it may want to show the file size, bit rate, mono/stereo, and other characteristics.
-This is useful for at least debugging purposes.
+This is useful at least for debugging purposes.

-Call the **getInfo()** method to fetch metadata from a WAV file.
-Here's how...
+Call the **getInfo()** method to fetch metadata from a WAV file:

     Audio_QSPI flash;
     flash.begin();